Our Hardest Test: Navigating U.S. China Relations in a New Administration

 - Josh Rogin, Journalist, Washington Post, and Political Analyst, CNN

 - Jamil N. Jaffer, Founder and Executive Director, National Security Institute

-Josh Rogin joins us to share his insight on all things U.S. and China, including why he thinks China is America’s hardest foreign policy problem.
-Josh will also talk about his new book, “Chaos Under Heaven: Trump, Xi, and the Battle for the Twenty-First Century,” which explores the conflict over China policy in the Trump White House and the state of our two countries’ interdependence.
+Josh Rogin joined us to share his insight on all things U.S. and China, including why he thinks China is America’s hardest foreign policy problem.
+Josh also talked about his book, “Chaos Under Heaven: Trump, Xi, and the Battle for the Twenty-First Century,” which explores the conflict over China policy in the Trump White House and the state of our two countries’ interdependence.

 Josh Rogin is a Washington Post foreign policy columnist and a political analyst with CNN.
 Previously, he has covered foreign policy and national security for Bloomberg View, Newsweek, The Daily Beast, Foreign Policy magazine, Congressional Quarterly, Federal Computer Week magazine, and Japan’s Asahi Shimbun.
 He was a 2011 finalist for the Livingston Award for Young Journalists and the 2011 recipient of the Interaction Award for Excellence in International Reporting.
 Josh holds a BA in international affairs from the George Washington University and studied at Sophia University in Tokyo, Japan.
 He lives in Washington, DC.
 He is also the author of his newest book, Chaos Under Heaven: Trump, Xi, and the Battle for the Twenty-First Century.